ParagonSoftworks/PopcornKernel/README.md

-The Popcorn kernal is the OS kernal for the upcoming KUDOS Project.
+The Popcorn Kernel is the OS Kernel for the upcoming KudOS Project.

-We have put the code on github so that our communitee can support us
+We have put the source code on GitHub so that our community can support us with adding features and fixing bugs via pull requests.